bonzaiferroni/newsref/docs/article_reader-read_article.md

 * City Park Neighborhood: This is more specific than the level of the city
 * New Delhi: This is a city name that should also have the name of the country: New Delhi, India
 * Colfax and Quebec St.: This is more specific than the level of the city

+## People Mentioned

+Provide a name and identifier for each person mentioned in the article.
+The format you should use is "(name), (identifier)", with a comma and space between the two values.

+When the first and last name are given, or you are able to make a reasonable assumption, simply give the first and last name, with no initials, honorifics or suffixes.
+If the first name is unclear, simply give the last name.

+If the individual has an obvious title or position, provide that as the identifier.
+For example, if the article is about Joe Biden, put "U.S. President" as the identifier.
+If it is about Jared Polis, provide "Colorado Governor".

+If there is no clear title or position, provide a relevant detail from the article, a short phrase about their identity.
+For example, if the news story is about a woman who lives in Denver, provide "Denver Resident" as the identifier.
+If it is about an educational award to student from Atlanta, provide "Atlanta Student".

+The identifier should generally follow the pattern of "(Clarifier) (Identifier)".
+When the clarifier is a place, do not use a demonym.
+In example above, "Atlanta Student" is provided instead of "Atlantan Student".
+Always provide a value for the identifier property.
+Make the best determination you can, based on your own knowledge and the information in the article.
+If it is impossible to make a determination, provide "Unclear".

+The following are valid responses:

+* Volodymyr Zelenskyy, Ukraine President
+* Elon Musk, Tesla CEO
+* Mercedes Colwin, Defense Attorney
+* Jason Crow, Colorado Representative
+* Jason Bollwerk, South Dakota Police Officer

 ## Article